litecoinfinance/litecoinfinance/doc/README.md

 Setup
 ---------------------
-Litecoin Finance Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
+Litecoin Finance Core is the original Litecoin Finance client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Litecoin Finance transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download Litecoin Finance Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).